 Half of the world’s Mountain Gorillas, the worlds’ most powerful waterfalls, highest mountain ranges, almost half of Africa’s bird species, world’s longest river, Africa’s largest freshwater lake, biggest chimpanzee numbers and the continents most friendly people are all in Uganda.

 Surprising how all of these wonders fit in a single country just 236,040 sq km! this makes the Uganda unique and indeed tour to Uganda on top of traveler bucket lists.

-Is it Safe to Visit Uganda?
+Is it Safe to Visit/Safari Uganda?

-For the past several decades Uganda has not had any political unrests and therefore a very safe destination to visit.
+YES For the past several decades Uganda has not had any political unrests and therefore a very safe destination to visit.
 Even without a tour guide, a tourist can easily move around the country and take their own self drive trip, that’s how safe Uganda is.